This is My commandment, that you love one another as I have loved you. – John 15:12

 “We pray that you may enjoy good health, and that all may go well with you, even as your soul is getting along well….”
 John 3:2

 All women of Oxford Presbyterian Church are members of Oxford Presbyterian Women (OPW) and are encouraged to participate in planned OPW events and study groups.
-There are two circles that meet once a month: the Shalom Circle is working to update it’s meeting time and the Women’s Circle of Faith currently meets the 3rd Friday of the month from 2:00-3:30PM in the Ware Presbyterian Village Vista Ridge Private Dining Room.
 The Prayer Chain keeps members informed of illness, deaths and other prayer needs.

 Every year, the Presbyterian Women sponsor an annual retreat for the women of Oxford Presbyterian Church.
 During the weekend event, we hold two fundraisers: a silent auction and a sock auction which always provides plenty of excitement and entertainment.
 Monies raised from these auctions go to support attendance at future retreats as well as various missions.
 We are very proud of the overwhelming generosity of our women retreaters and are always amazed at the passion the women of OPC have for socks!